 - Applications must be made online through the SmartyGrants website

-- We expect that the outcomes of the 2016-17 grants process will be advised to applicants in mid-November 2016 with disbursement of funds anticipated early in the 2017 calendar year.
+- We expect that the outcomes of the 2017-18 grants process will be advised to applicants in mid-December 2017 with disbursement of funds anticipated early in the 2018 calendar year.
 Projects must be able to use the funding within one year from the date of payment by DFAT.